becarpenter/misc/zelect/README.md

 even that doesn't work because it seems that avahi ignores multicasts from its own host (`IPPROTO_IPV6 IPV6_MULTICAST_LOOP 0`, apparently).
 So even fabricating mDNS packets with _scapy_ doesn't work.
-Even sending such facbricated packets from another machine doesn't work.
+Even sending such fabricated packets from another machine doesn't work.
 Also _avahi-publish-address_ cannot possibly work for LLAs, because it uses _inet_pton()_ which doesn't understand zone identifiers at all.